Affine cones over smooth cubic surfaces: Appendix

 \begin{proof} Suppose that the pencil $\mathcal{L}$ is base-point-free.
 Then $\pi$ is a morphism, which implies that there exists exactly one irreducible component of $\mathrm{Supp}(D)$ that does not lie in a fiber of $\pi$.
 Moreover, this component is a section.
 Without loss of generality, we may assume that this component is $D_r$.
 Let $L$ be a sufficiently general curve in $\mathcal{L}$.
 Then

 and hence $a_r=2$.
-It implies $\alpha(S)\leqslant\frac{1}{2}$.
-However, it contradicts Theorem~\ref{theorem:GAFA} since the degree of the surface $S$ is at most $4$. \end{proof}
+This implies that $\alpha(S)\leqslant\frac{1}{2}$.
+However, this contradicts Theorem~ \ref{theorem:GAFA} since the degree of the surface $S$ is at most $4$. \end{proof}

 Denote the unique base point of the pencil $\mathcal{L}$ by $P$.
-Let us show that the point $P$ is the point we are looking for.
+Let us show that $P$ is the point we are looking for.
 Resolving the base locus of the pencil $\mathcal{L}$, we obtain a commutative diagram

-where $f$ is a composition of blow ups at smooth points over the point $P$ and $g$ is a morphism whose general fiber is a smooth rational curve.
+where $f$ is a composition of blow ups at smooth points over $P$ and $g$ is a morphism whose general fiber is a smooth rational curve.
 Denote by $E_1, \ldots, E_n$ the exceptional curves of the birational morphism $f$.
 Then there exists exactly one curve among them that does not lie in the fibers of the morphism $g$.
 Without loss of generality, we may assume that this curve is $E_n$.
 Then $E_n$ is a section of the morphism $g$.

 For every $D_i$, denote by $\tilde{D}_i$ its proper transform on the surface $W$.
 Then every curve $\tilde{D}_i$ lies in a fiber of the morphism $g$.